Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageIDE
 ### What is EngageIDE?
-EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI and wxWidgets.
+EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI.
 It is an EngageUI app implemented in C++ using wxWidgets.
-It can be used to produce a single C++ app codebase for an EngageUI app
+It can be used to produce a single C++ app codebase
-that runs on Linux, Windows and OSX via wxWidgets.
+that can be built to run on Linux, Windows and OSX.
 It has about 15KLOC so it's not too big to understand/modify and loads instantly.
 It is fairly well documented based on its own documentation system.
 ### EngageIDE features
 1. <b>No mouse usage, keyboard-only interface</b>.
 EngageIDE does not use the mouse.
-All of it's editing building and debugging controls are keyboard based.
+All of it's editing, building and debugging controls are keyboard based.
 You never need to switch to the mouse while typing out your code
 so it's efficient like Vim, Emacs, Sublime Text and Notepad++.
 2. <b>Efficient code-documentation system</b>.